samdouble/pages/README.md

-# pages
+# Panels

 This is a small application to export a comic book in PDF format from an XML configuration and a set of images.

 ## Technologies & Languages

-- C#
+- C# 11
-- .NET
+- .NET 7
-- iText
+- iText 8
-- CircleCI
+- GitHub Actions
 - GitHub Releases

 ## Production